Streif: Mausefalle

 "Mausefalle" (mousetrap) is the most famous and the steepest part of the course with 40.4° degrees (85%) incline.
 Skier overjumps this incredibly steep hang about 80 meters long at about 100 km/h and increase up to 120 km/h at the bottom of this section.
 Around 1955, this section was named by the father of Austrian ski legend Toni Sailer, who compared this jump to a mouse trap as skiers jump to the unknown, into the abyss.

-Karusell
+Karussell

-"Karusell" (carousel) is a very demanding at high speed entering 180-degree leaning turn.
+"Karussell" (carousel) is a very demanding at high speed entering 180-degree leaning turn.
 Here athletes endure centrifugal force of 3.1 g.

 Steilhang

 "Steilhang" (steep slope) is one of the most technically challenging sections in the World Cup with demanding and extended technical right turn with 35.8° degrees (72%) incline and entrance to the flats at the end.